han678/CalibWeightedRisk/README.md

 - **Tiny-ImageNet**
   - download and preprocess the dataset from [[link](https://github.com/tjmoon0104/pytorch-tiny-imagenet)]
 - **CIFAR-10/100**
-  -  Place the downloaded files in the `data` folder.

 #### Using the AURC loss in your project